-INFERNO, the latest work of internationally acclaimed composer Burak Özdemir, is based on the epic poem “Divine Comedy” by Alighieri Dante.
-The work is designed as a choreographic parcour performance after Dante, commemorating his 700th year of death.
+INFERNO – the latest work of internationally acclaimed composer Burak Özdemir, is based on the great poem “Divine Comedy” by Alighieri Dante.
+The work is designed as a choreographic parkour performance, commemorating the 700th year of Daten’s death.

-INFERNO is a curated journey through Dante’s late life and his struggles after being sentenced to death in the Palazzo Bargello.
-The work raises questions on political and religious subjects of the 14th century versus 21st century and creates a connection between Dante and today’s contemporary artists throughout the world.
-The National Museum of Bargello itself becomes the stage for INFERNO and the audience takes a unique path to witness Dante’s story, told by an inter-disciplinary artist collective.
+INFERNO is a curated journey through Dante’s late life and his political struggles after being sentenced to death in the Palazzo Bargello.
+The work raises important questions about political and religious subjects in the 14th century, which can be compared with those the world faces in the 21st century, thus creating a connection between Dante and today’s contemporary artists throughout the world.
+The Museo Nazionale del Bargello itself becomes the stage for INFERNO and the audience follows a unique path to witness Dante’s story, told by an inter-disciplinary artist collective.

-The music of INFERNO is a contemporary study on Italian Renaissance, performed by the magnificent soprano Roberta Mameli and the eleven musicians of the Ensemble Musica Sequenza on period instruments of the 17th century.
-Dante’s perhaps the most enigmatic verses on human nature, faith, politics and religion are integrated into the musical score of INFERNO.
+The music of INFERNO is a contemporary study on Italian Renaissance, performed by the magnificent soprano Roberta Mameli and the eleven musicians of the Ensemble Musica Sequenza, who play on period instruments of the 17th century.
+Dante’s perhaps most enigmatic verses on human nature, faith, politics and religion are integrated onto the musical score of INFERNO.